yussufsh/deploy-ibm-cloud-private/README.md

 Once the systems are online you should be able to prepare them for the ICP install using the following Ansible playbook.
 This playbook will clean up some Softlayer quirks, install Docker and slipstream the softlayer dynamic inventory dependencies into the ICP installer.

+If ssh-add below throws the error "Could not open a connection to your authentication agent" run a

+$eval "$(ssh-agent)"

 ```bash
 $ ssh-add cluster/ssh_key